 The Board of Directors has determined that each member of the Audit Committee is financially literate and satisfies the current independence standards of the NYSE listing standards and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The Board of Directors has also determined that each member of the Audit Committee qualifies as an "audit committee financial expert" as that term is defined in Item 407(d) of Regulation S-K. Each of Messrs.
-Carbonari, Fazzolari, Gross and Summers also satisfies the NYSE accounting and financial management expertise requirements.
+The Board of Directors has also determined that each member of the Audit Committee qualifies as an "audit committee financial expert" as that term is defined in Item 407(d) of Regulation S-K. Each of Ms. Lagacy and Messrs.
+Fazzolari, Gross and Summers also satisfies the NYSE accounting and financial management expertise requirements.
+Upon her appointment to the Board of Directors on July 18, 2017, Ms. Lagacy was appointed to serve on the Audit Committee, and Mr. Carbonari stepped down from the Audit Committee as of that date.